Life can be tough for small business retailers. There are a million things to do and never enough time to do them all.

 When you’re CEO, head of human resources, chief marketer, salesperson extraordinaire, operations guru, and more, you can’t be chained down to a desk or sales counter.
 You need the freedom to move and work where the work is happening.
 Another scenario where mobile retail analytics is essential.

 This is especially true if your business includes multiple stores.
 You need the freedom to check-in on each of your locations, without feeling like you’re sacrificing your ability to get work done.
-Mobile retail analytics allow you to look at critical sales and inventory data no matter where you are, so you’re always in the loop and can make significant, informed decisions when needed.
+Mobile retail analytics allow you to look at critical in-store sales and inventory data no matter where you are, so you’re always in the loop and can make significant, informed decisions when needed.

 Running a small business is tough, but running one while also trying to maintain a work-life balance, whether that’s with friends or family, can seem almost impossible.
 This is another scenario where mobile retail analytics can help.
 Want to look at sales volume for the last two hours while at your kid’s soccer game?
-With access to analytics on your smartphone, you can do it in seconds without having to step foot in your brick and mortar store or office.
+With access to analytics data on your smartphone, you can do it in seconds without having to step foot in your brick and mortar store or office.

 How Mobile Analytics Work, ShopKeep Style